Louise Dahl-Wolfe: World War II

 When the Nazi occupation of Paris began on 14 June 1940, the Fashion Group in the city of New York promoted and protected the business of fashion, called a meeting to discuss the impact would have on American commerce.
 Having just recovered from the economic devastation of the Great Depression, the fashion manufactures being cut off from French designs.
 Some were hesitant to continue without the guideline of Europe, but many were decided to survive through the war by promoting a unique “American Look.”
 Louise Dahl-Wolfe was characterized by the "American Look," which set a beauty standard and trend in fashion.

-“She is the most important woman, fashion photographer of the first half of the 20th century,” according to photographic expert Terrence Pepper and for Valerie Steele, the vitality and dynamism in Dahl-Wolfe's work “were a big part of the rise of the American look.”
+According to photography historian Terrence Pepper, Dahl-Wolfe was among the most significant female fashion photographers of the early 20th century.
+Fashion curator Valerie Steele noted that the vitality of her work contributed substantially to the development of the "American look.

 In 1943, President Franklin D. Roosevelt proclaimed the whole month of March as “Red Cross Month,” and the campaign raised $125 million war fund.
 This campaign demanded the most substantial amount of money in American history.
 Alongside with the tough circumstance, contemporary American women and professionals in the fashion industry, joined together to form a new style.